-Does the thought of flying in a plane fill you with fear and dread?
+Does the thought of flying in a plane fill you with dread?

 You might have seen news reports of plane crashes, emergency landings or other incidents on TV.
 Perhaps you’ve heard stories about flying from friends, or maybe you’ve been on a plane before and something happened which made you anxious or fearful.

 Planes are incredibly advanced pieces of technology, so it’s no wonder that many of the background sounds that can occur as part of a normal flight can seem a bit bewildering.
 Your subconscious mind responds to these feelings of uncertainty by making you anxious or fearful, because it’s trying to protect you from what it thinks might be a danger.
 Fear is a response which we learn through experience and the good news is that it can be unlearned.

 The most effective therapy for you depends on your individual situation.
 Many people have found hypnotherapy helpful for addressing fear of flying and talking with someone who is impartial and non-judgmental can help you to overcome your fears.
 Working with your subconscious mind, relaxation and anxiety release techniques can be taught which will enable you to develop a new calmer way of responding and leave the fear behind.

 Begin Your Journey

 The first step is to book an initial consultation.
 This is an opportunity for us to meet and discuss your situation in more detail, as well as answering any questions you may have and deciding on the best options for you.
 The appointment usually takes around 60 to 90 minutes and includes your first therapy session.
 Further sessions are 50 minutes and are usually booked between 1 to 3 weeks apart, depending on your situation.

 An opportunity to discuss your situation, ask questions and discover how therapy sessions could help you